 The average homeowners policy does not cover flood damage.
 Therefore, we encourage citizens to purchase flood insurance.
 Information on flood insurance can be found at:

 Since 1993 the state has aggressively targeted the most flood prone structures using a variety of FEMA and state mitigation funds.
 Nearly 50% of the state's most flood prone structures have now been mitigated saving the taxpayers millions of dollars every year.
-However, additional mitigation work needs to be done to continue to reduce flood damages.
-Mitigation programs are available to address flood losses:
+The Illinois Emergency Management Agency administers the various federal mitigation grant programs.
+For additional information on their mitigation programs go to: Mitigation - Recovery.